What is metabolic syndrome?

 People with metabolic syndrome have 2 to 3 times the risk of having a heart attack and stroke, type 2 diabetes or chronic kidney disease than people without the condition.

-Metabolic syndrome affects about a quarter of adults in Australia but can also affect children and adolescents.
+Metabolic syndrome affects many adults in Australia, and can also affect children and adolescents.

-The build-up of fat around the waist is a sign of the risk of metabolic syndrome, while high blood sugar could lead to symptoms of type 2 diabetes such as increased thirst and urination, fatigue, and blurred vision.
+High blood sugar, resulting from insulin resistance, may lead to symptoms of type 2 diabetes such as increased thirst and urination, fatigue, and blurred vision.

-A person may be diagnosed with metabolic syndrome if they have at least three of the following conditions:
+A person may be diagnosed with metabolic syndrome if they have at least 3 of the following:

 - raised level of triglycerides, which are a type of fat in the blood